kitleong97/software/os/linux/readme.md

 https://forums.linuxmint.com/viewtopic.php?t=341299
 <br>

-2) / (this is root partition, where your os live, don't delete it):
+2) / (this is root partition, where your os lives, don't delete it):
 ext4/ btrfs (more easily backup XD)

-4) swap:
+3) swap:
 ram size/ double ram size/ at least 1GB:
 (exp: ram: 8GB, swap: 16GB or
 ram: 8GB, swap: 8GB or
 ram: 8GB, swap: 1GB)

+4) /home (home partition which is optional choice, but perfer make it)
+(home partition which under root partition, where u *data lives, perfer seperate it as 4th partition because it more safer while u update or do any thing to your root partition)
+(even home partition is under root partition, u do any recovery operation to root partition will no affect home partition, that allows u *data become safe)
+(*data means data that u edit, create and download, exp: ???.mp4, ???.txt, ???.c, ???.ppt..., but no your ???.exe) (???.exe, firmware, software will install in root partition (/), *data will store in home partition (/home)) (even home partition is under root partition,home partition is independent to root partition)

 https://distrowatch.com/
 <br>